bjlittle/geovista/docs/src/developer/documentation.rst

 :fa:`share-nodes` Pixi Workflow
 -------------------------------

+.. admonition:: Pixi Environment

+    For documentation use the :guilabel:`docs`, :guilabel:`geovista` or :guilabel:`py3xx` variant of those ``pixi`` environments e.g., :guilabel:`geovista-py313`.
+    See :ref:`tippy-gv-developer-packaging` for further details.

 The documentation may be built and rendered using `pixi run <https://pixi.sh/latest/reference/cli/pixi/run>`__ tasks, all of which do not require to be executed within the ``docs`` directory, unlike the above